Previous Lesson 16 Next

 Personal pronouns in the accusative case

 In lesson 5 (Pronouns), we have discussed pronouns in the nominative case.
-We have also discussed that in the English language we have subject pronouns and object pronouns.
 Object pronouns replace the object of the sentence.
 (Object is a noun that receives the action in the sentence.)
-Object pronouns in English are: me, you, her, him, it, us and them.
+Object pronouns in English are: me, you, her, him, it, us, and them.
 The objective case in German is called the accusative case.

 German personal pronouns in the accusative case are: